 Once you have the roast in the oven and your bread ingredients in the machine, feel free to go and take a long nap, light a fire and read a good book, watch your favorite football team, crunch through some leaves…relax and watch the magic happen as the smells start to waft through the house, I love that word, waft, don’t you!

-When it’s slow cooked a sufficient amount of time, minimum of 3 hours for a smaller roast and 4-6 for a larger roast, carefully remove from the oven and plate the roast breaking into serving size sections, carrots, potatoes and onions for serving (or just serve right from the pot, just be careful).
+When it’s slow cooked a sufficient amount of time, at least 3 hours for a smaller roast and 4-6 for a larger roast, carefully remove from the oven and plate the roast breaking into serving size pieces; or just serve right from the pot, just be careful.
 Serve with a crisp green salad and a loaf of Russian Black bread and it’s dinner.

 - 1 whole (3-5 pound) Chuck Roast (well marbled with fat, will yield a more tender pot roast)

 - 2-4 Tablespoons olive oil (or 2 TBL olive oil and 2 TBL butter)